 It’s an opportunity we can’t afford to miss.

-Methane has more than 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
+Methane is a potent greenhouse gas that has more than 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
 Even though CO2 has a longer-lasting effect, methane sets the pace for warming in the near term.

 At least 25% of today’s global warming is driven by methane from human actions.